 Affiliated Program Important Information

-Students desiring to participate in summer 2021 travel programs are strongly advised to consider the significant impediments to global travel arising from the pandemic.
+Students desiring to participate in an education abroad 2022 travel programs are strongly advised to consider the significant impediments to global travel arising from the pandemic.
 Texas State University requires that student groups may not travel to countries or regions designated by the State Department as Travel Advisory Levels 3 or 4, which take CDC travel advisories into account.

-The University continues to review the latest details on the pandemic effects to make informed decisions about prospects for any of its summer 2021 travel programs and further guidance is expected by mid-February 2021.
-In view of the personal time and financial commitments related to travel, please be advised to expect continuous changes to travel possibilities and it may be advisable to seek alternative academic or degree completion plans this summer.
+The University continues to review the latest details on the pandemic effects to make informed decisions about prospects for any of its 2022 travel programs and further guidance is expected in the months ahead.
+In view of the personal time and financial commitments related to travel, please be advised to expect continuous changes to travel possibilities and it may be advisable to seek alternative academic or degree completion plans this academic year.

 If you would like to discuss your participation in an Education Abroad program or if you have any questions, please contact us at email@example.com